juliesymons/juliesymons/GettingStarted.md

 CCT is written in the Scala programming language which runs on the Java Virtual Machine (JVM).

 ### Libraries

-*  CCT-Core - This is the core library and API.
+**cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.

-*  CCT-IO - This library provides a set of objects useful for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the core CCT API.
+**cct-io** - This library provides a set of objects useful for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the core CCT API.

-*  CCT-NN - Deep learning with neural networks
+**cct-nn** - This library provides APIs for deep learning and neural networks.

-*  CCT-Sandbox - Unstable CCT application libraries, including signal processing and computer vision
+**cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.

 ## Abstractions